An article by Erik the Flutemaker

 Find the key that will unlock that door and invest in it!
 The older brother Modesto has a knack to repair electronic things and we received a $200 offering to invest in his gift.

 in April I was with Modesto when he received his new tools.
 What a learning curve this work is.
 I think I could have bought better in the USA and brought more tools to him.
-(Since this time now June, I have 2 boxes of tools coming to Modesto by Rich Ruggles, my engineer at Erik the Flutemaker.
+(Since this time, now June, I have 2 boxes of tools coming to Modesto by Rich Ruggles, my engineer at Erik the Flutemaker.
 Thanks Rich!!!)

 I just heard of a big gift shop that wants wood toys.
 So I went to buy a Band Saw in Nicaragua and what cost around $130 here in the US cost $1,000 there.
 So how can one climb out of poverty?
 I will keep knocking at that door.

-Modesto's new tools.
+Modesto's first new tools.

 Modesto also knows how to repair shoes and a gift of $20 came in to buy a shoe repair kit.
 He had little tools for either work.